INN/docs/staffing/job-descriptions/INN-designer-2016.md

 The Institute for Nonprofit News (INN), a network of 110+ nonprofit news organizations, has an immediate opening for a **full-time designer** on our product and technology team.

-As a team, we exist primarily to support the work of our members, many of which are small nonprofits with limited technology resources.
+As a team, INN works to advance new business and editorial models for public service journalism.
+The tech team supports many startups and small nonprofits that have limited technology resources.
+We also serve as a central tech community and knowledge hub for well-established newsrooms.
 We focus on problems that we are uniquely suited to tackle at a network level, such as:

--  Hosting and supporting 40+ members using a WordPress-powered platform/framework we design, build and maintain [http://largoproject.org](http://largoproject.org)
+-  Hosting and supporting 40+ members using a WordPress platform/framework we design, build and maintain [http://largoproject.org](http://largoproject.org)
 -  Building open source tools to support members' editorial work
 -  Providing consulting services, training and resources to help members and a select group of consulting clients

+Our work is divided between our own projects advancing the sector as a whole and one-on-one consulting and support for members and clients.

 You can read more about us [on our team blog](http://nerds.inn.org) and check out [our projects on github](http://github.com/inn).